-F450 Chamber Music (1-1-1 cr.)
+F450 Chamber Music (1-1-1-1 cr.)
 (1 or 2 credit hours of F446 Woodwind Chamber Ensemble may be substituted.)

 6 credit hours for the first semester, minimum of 4 credit hours for each subsequent semester until the senior recital is passed (students who have completed 34 credit hours and the senior recital may reduce credit hours to 3).
 Entrance audition, freshman jury, upper-division examination, junior recital, senior recital.
+I500 Masterclass (0 cr.) may be required in connection with performance study (varies by studio).